JurgenOnAzure/microsoft-azure-iot-developer-manage-device-lifecycles/README.md

 Here you'll find the demo code for my Pluralsight course [Microsoft Azure IoT Developer: Manage Device Lifecycles](https://www.pluralsight.com/authors/jurgen-kevelaers).

 I hope you enjoyed the course.
 If you have any questions, please don't hesitate don't contact me!

+# iot-developer-device-lifecycles-m1

+This .NET project shows you how to do enrollment (registration) requests to the Azure Device Provisioning Service (DPS), with X.509 certificate attestation, and how to send sample messages to the assigned IoT Hubs.